 P(γk∣Iγ)=(1-Iγ)N(0,η2)+IγN(0,gη2)

-where the first density is centered around zero and has a small variance.11,19 Meuwissen and Goddard introduced a variant of SSVS where η2 was assumed random and estimated in the model with own prior and g fixed at 100.20
+where the first density in both formulas is centered around zero and has a small variance.11,19 Meuwissen and Goddard introduced a variant of SSVS where η2 was assumed random and estimated in the model with own prior and g fixed at 100.20

-Considerations regarding missing data

-For frequentist methods, multiple imputation is a standard way to approach missing data.21 For Bayesian methods, fully model model-based approaches can be used.
-One would write down the statistical model for full data and sample from the distribution in each iteration of MCMC.22 However, for simplicity and for fair comparison between Bayesian and frequentist methods, one can rely on analyzing based on complete data.
-Covariates that are systematically missing can be dropped (i.e. missing completely for a certain trial).
-And, remaining observations with missing data in either the outcome or covariates can be omitted.

 Simulations

-In this section we describe a simulation study we performed to compare the various methods for variable selection in IPD MA.
-We explored dichotomous and continuous outcomes and different scenarios regarding the covariates.
+In this section we describe a simulation study we performed to compare the currently available methods for variable selection in IPD MA.
+We explored dichotomous and continuous outcomes and different scenarios regarding the covariates, the number of included studies XXX.
 For each scenario, we performed 1000 simulations.
 In what follows we describe the various scenarios we explored, the approaches we compared, and the methods we used to compare their performance.

 Data generating mechanism

-For the case of a continuous outcome, we used the following model
+For the case of a continuous outcome, we used the following model to simulate data

 yij∼Normal(μij,σ2)μij=αj+βxiPF, if treati=0μij=αj+βxiPF+γxiEM+δj,  if treati=1δj∼N(d,τ2)